dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 1. Create a new Test file which should have `.spec.ts` extension
     - Every class/component file should have its corresponding Unit Test case file with `.spec.ts` extension
     - `(e.g.: component = header.component.ts, unit testing/spec file = header.component.spec.ts)`
-2. Angular development team recommends putting unit test scripts alongside the files they are testing and using a `.spec` filename extension to mark it as a testing script (it's a Jasmine convention)
+2. Angular development team recommends putting/keeping unit test scripts alongside the files they are testing and using a `.spec` filename extension to mark it as a testing script (it's a Jasmine convention)
     - `header.component.ts, header.component.spec.ts` - should present under one folder
 3. Inside `.spec` test file write Unit Test cases as per logic/functionality mentioned and/or as per specific needs-requirements in the component class file
 4. To run the test cases/test scripts, use Angular CLI command: `ng test`